FND/tiddlywiki-svn-mirror/verticals/beta/readme.txt

 empty.2.4.0.B2.html => http://www.tiddlywiki.com/upgrade/index.html

 The script "uploadbeta" can be used to upload the index and empty html files onto the tiddlywiki.com server (you will be prompted for your username and password twice).
+Alternatively, the script "uploaddavbeta" can be used, which only requires a single password prompt.

 Because 2.4.0 is the first version of TiddlyWiki to have an upgrade mechanism it is fine to copy the beta empty file to http://www.tiddlywiki.com/upgrade/index.html.
 Beta releases after 2.4.0 need to copy this empty file to http://www.tiddlywiki.com/beta/upgrade/index.html